openearth/aeolis-python/docs/developer/testing-introduction.rst

 Software tests in a nutshell
 ----------------------------

-Based on the observations after running the tests in aeolis and examining the test scripts, below are the key points to remember about software tests:
+Based on the observations after running the tests in aeolis and examining the test files, below are the key points to remember about software tests:

-- A software test is essentially a piece of code, such as Python scripts, that is executed to verify whether a target software, for example, aeolis, is functioning as expected or not.
+- A software test is essentially a piece of code, such as Python files, that is executed to verify whether a target software, for example, aeolis, is functioning as expected or not.

 - Tests produce a pass or fail status as the output to indicate whether the target software is working as expected or not.